DlovanAU/ClassicUs/README.md

 # how many languages will the game support?

-currently we are planning to support the follow:
+currently we only have the following:
 - English
 - Portuguese
 - Argentinian Spanish